An Introduction to Webmention

 Other possible kinds of links include media links, such as the <img>, <audio>, or <video> tags with the corresponding src attribute.
 Non-HTML sources can also mention other websites, like JSON or plain text documents.
 In these cases, any value that looks like a URL is treated as a mention.

-1.2.
-Find the Location of the Target Website’s Webmention Endpoint
+Find the Target Website’s Webmention Endpoint

 <link href="https://mi.within.website/api/webmention/accept" rel="webmention" />